EXCLUSIVE-Petrobras expands fuel price parity calculation period to cut volatility - sources

 In 2018 former CEO Pedro Parente quit after coming under pressure to relax a policy of adjusting prices daily at the pump in response to global fuel price increases, triggering a debilitating truckers' strike.

-The latest policy shift was made in the second half of December, the people said, amid increased threats by truckers to go on another national strike against high diesel prices.
+The latest policy shift was made in the second half of December, two of the people said.
+Petrobras is under increased threats by truckers to go on another national strike against high diesel prices.

+A third person said the company's books from fuel transactions close in annual terms based on a rolling average and that the policy was implemented several months ago.

-Petrobras Chief Executive Roberto Castello Branco said last week demands by truckers were not his problem and denied there was any government interference in pricing.
+Petrobras Chief Executive Roberto Castello Branco said last week demands by truckers were not his problem.
 Brazilian President Jair Bolsonaro said on Friday he would never seek to control Petrobras fuel prices.

-Petrobras' stock, which earlier traded up 3% most of the day following Bolsonaro's statement, trimmed gains to just over 1% after Reuters' initial report on the pricing policy moved.
+Petrobras' stock traded up 3% following Bolsonaro's statement but then trimmed gains to 0.7% after Reuters' initial report on the pricing policy.
+Shares in fuel distribution company BR Distribuidora SA BRDT3.SA, still partially owned by Petrobras, also lost ground and closed 1.2% lower.

 The formula through which Petrobras calculates how much it makes from selling fuels in Brazil compared to international prices is private and has been controversial in the past.